brainhack-school2020/BHS_project_SRastegarnia/README.md

 The goals of this project are:

-•	Getting familiar with a brain decoding process in Python
+*	Getting familiar with a brain decoding process in Python

-•	Writing a Python-based machine learning/deep learning codes for this approach
+*	Writing a Python-based machine learning/deep learning codes for this approach

-•	Analyzing the results and see the difference for the different model using python plot
+*	Analyzing the results and see the difference for the different model using python plot

-•	Moreover, trying to integrate as much as tools I was introduced during training week
+*	Moreover, trying to integrate as much as tools I was introduced during training week

-I would like to work with other people, so if you have similar interests lets get in touch!

 ### Tools
-•	Git/Github
+*	Git/Github

-•	Nilearn
+*	Nilearn

-•	Python visualization, statistics and machine learning libraries (e.g. NumPy, Seaborn, scikit-learn, Matlplotlib, bokeh)
+*	Python visualization, statistics and machine learning libraries (e.g. NumPy, Seaborn, scikit-learn, Matlplotlib, bokeh)
+* Compute Canada/ Calcul Québec

 ### Data